 Standup racing would be a 64 man dual.
 This means the first round is 32 heats!
 The race would run five rounds.
 Classic luge would run with the first two rounds, and street luge the last three rounds.
-The morning started with a warmup run before standup started.
-It took a while to get through the first round.

 My first classic race was with Pete Eliot.
 Eliot beat me off the start, but almost immediately after laying down I rolled passed him.
 I was a little surprised, but I went with it.
 After beating him, at the bottom Eliot was looking at his board and notice that one of his wheels was a little funny.
 It turns out the wheel wasn’t quite on the hub, explains why I rolled past him at the start.

 My next heat was with Machado.
 He beat me handily off the start.
 I started to get close to him as we approached the first turn.
 I thought I had a chance, but both of the steep portions of the hill drop away so quickly, that if you aren’t fairly close behind you won’t be in the draft.
 As I was getting close to him, he dropped down the first steep section, pulling just far enough away from me to hit the next steep section before I could catch him.
 Alexandre went on to take the World Championship.